 IPVanish vs. Other VPNs

 IPVanish is another highly recommend VPN service.
 It also has a spotless 4.7/5 Trustpilot rating.
 What’s impressive is the fact that 83% of users have rated IPVanish as excellent.
 As for features, IPVanish doesn’t offer a lot of features.
-However, you still get access to 1400+ anonymous servers worldwide.
+However, you still get access to 2,000+ servers in 75+ locations.
 In addition, IPVanish offers 256-Bit AES Encryption, No Logs, SOCKS5 Web Proxy, and a bunch of other features.

 One thing you’ll really like about IPVanish is its SugarSync feature.
 This feature is included with all IPVanish subscription plans and allows you to create encrypted data backups.
 IPVanish is also cross-platform compatible meaning you can use it with Mac, Windows, iOS, Android, routers and on a few other devices.
-If we talk about pricing, IPVanish starts from $3.25/mo and can be used on 10 devices at the same time.
-Oh! and they also offer a 7-days money-back guarantee.
+If we talk about pricing, IPVanish starts from $3.99/mo and can be used on 10 devices at the same time.

 To know more you can also check out the detailed IPVanish VPN review.